fserb/bkc/pages/bouncing/bouncing.md

   ctx.fillStyle = rgba(...BG);
 ```

-Then there's two things that will change `BG`.
-First, we are going to update its
+Then there are two things that will change `BG`.
+First, we are going to update
-value every time a control bounces to a darker version of the original color.
+its value every time a control bounces to a darker version of the original
+color.

 ```op:update-1,label:update_bg,lens:update+update_bg
 function updateBGWith(r, g, b) {